Our Next

 Apartments

-Our campus includes 62 single-efficiency apartments reserved for clients with Section 8 vouchers.
-19 of these are designed to house veterans, and 24 are ADA-accessible.
+Our campus includes 81 single-efficiency apartments reserved for clients with Section 8 vouchers.
+19 of these are designed to house veterans, 44 are project-based vouchers, and 18 are single room occupancy.
+Some apartments also meet ADA compliance regulations.

 ""